 Not only us but the American Institute for Cancer Research has actively recommended a plant-based diet for cancer prevention.
 But when we say “plant-based diet”, it doesn’t mean it’s all plants!

 A plant-based diet means the majority of your daily food consumption comes from plants instead of animals.
-Main components of a plant-based diet include vegetables, fruits, beans and legumes, nuts, and seeds.
-Soy is also included but we don’t recommend it here in the Philippines and in the U.S. They’re full of GMO and pesticides, unfortunately (unless you grow your own organic soybeans?).
+The main components of a plant-based diet include vegetables, fruits, beans and legumes, nuts, and seeds.
+Soy is also included but we don’t recommend it here in the Philippines and in the U.S. They’re full of GMOs and pesticides, unfortunately (unless you grow your own organic soybeans?).